Multi-Agent Orchestration: Lessons from Running AI Agents Across Dozens of Repos

 The hook pattern: available work hangs on a hook.
 Agents check the hook, grab work, execute, return results.

 The hook is a coordination primitive.
-It answers "what should I work on next?" without requiring a human to answer that question every time.
-Agents pull work; humans stock the hook.
+It answers "what should I work on next?" without requiring a human to answer every time. br, the Beads Rust client, provides the atomic --claim operation that keeps two workers from taking the same issue.

 Lesson 6: Knowledge Crosses Repos